Who we are….

 When we use third party service providers, we disclose only the personal information that is necessary to deliver the required service to you.

 We may disclose your personal information to any member of our group of companies insofar as reasonably necessary for the purposes set out in this policy.

 We may disclose your personal information to our insurers and /or professional advisers insofar as reasonably necessary for the purposes of obtaining and maintaining insurance coverage, managing risks, obtaining professional advice and managing legal disputes.

 In addition to the specific disclosures set out in this section, we may disclose your personal information where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person, or for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative out-of-court procedure.

 Transfer of Data

 Hardisty Brothers Ltd. will not release your information to third parties to use for their own purposes.
 We do share data with third parties when it is necessary in order to complete a service.

-Our databases are managed through ZPG (Vebra Alto) and (CFP Winman) and client data such as names, email address, telephone numbers, e-mail addresses and file notes are saved on their servers.
+Software and System Providers: Our databases are managed through ZPG (Vebra Alto) and (CFP Winman) and client data such as names, email address, telephone numbers, e-mail addresses and file notes are saved on their servers.
 We also use BriefYourMarket to process data.

 Our website and IT Security is managed by TECHCONNECT.
 Our server is protected by SSL encryption.